|Biting and Bite Thresholds|

 The above cycle will need to be repeated several times for the puppy to learn.
 Every day or so you will reduce the amount of pressure you tolerate so that in time your puppy learns that you have very soft skin and he can only mouth you very gently.
 Think of this like the 1 to 10 pain scale used by doctors.
 On day one you yelp at 10, day two at 9, and so on.
 Be careful of moving to a soft pressure too quickly.
 If your criteria are too high, you are setting your puppy up to fail.

 Some puppies will follow you and nip at your heels and clothes when you stop play.
-If this is the case, the bite inhibition exercises should be done with the puppy on a leash.
-The other end of the leash is secured around something so the puppy cannot follow you.
+If this is the case, the bite inhibition exercises should be done with the puppy on a leash that is tethered to something like a table so the puppy cannot follow you.

 Children should not participate in the bite inhibition training.
 While children and dogs often become the best of friends, young children frequently send dogs all the wrong signals.
 They scream, flail their limbs, run and fall down.
 All of these behaviors trigger your dogs hard-wired prey drive as they are essentially the same thing wounded prey would do.
 If the puppy gets too revved up, a timeout is necessary for both the puppy and the kids.

 NOTE: If bite inhibition training was not started when your dog was a puppy (between 8 and 12 weeks), it may not work as well as you would like.
 If this is the case, please talk with one of the instructors for other ideas on handling biting issues.